The Planted Pantry » Sides & Appetizers » Easy Vegan Spinach Artichoke Dip

 Easy Vegan Spinach Artichoke Dip

-• Tree-nut-free – SO many recipes for dairy-free dips contain cashews, so it’s nice to have a tree-nut-free option as well.
+• Tree-nut-free – SO many recipes for dairy-free dips contain cashews or cashew cream, so it’s nice to have a tree-nut-free option as well.

 • Serve with any side – Tortilla chips, fresh baguette, crostini… the possibilities are endless!